PaulaCr202/PaulaCr202/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently working as xxxxxx.
+- 👨🏽‍💻 I’m currently working as a data analyst.
 - 🌱 I’m currently exploring Python.
-- 🤔 My interests are xxxxxx
+- 🤔 My interests are cybersecurity and data analysis
 - 💼 I’m pursuing a Bachelor's degree in Computer Science.
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [mariapaularojas1712@gmail.com](mailto:mariapaularojas1712@gmail.com).